 The Warren Township case memo also focused on fair share methodology including prospective regional need.
-The prospective regional need requires an estimate of the number of new households in the region at some future date, generally agreed upon as 1990.7 The memo suggested that there were a number of which acceptable methods may be used to estimate future households.
+The prospective regional need requires an estimate of the number households in the region at some future_date, generally agreed upon as 1990.
+The memo suggested that there were a number of be acceptable methods which may estimate used to future households.
 These methods include:

 - a.
-Projecting past household formation in the region to the target date. - Projecting population growth and then estimating number of households by dividing by estimated future household size;
+Projecting past household formation in the region to the target date. - b.
+Projecting population growth and then estimating number of households by dividing by estimated future household size;

-Clarke & Caton, Branchburg Township's Fair Share Housing Report, November 1983.
+6Clarke & Caton, Branchburg Township's Fair Share Housing Report, November 1983.